 At the plant level, BVOC emission rates and composition depend strongly on plant species with plants tending to emit either isoprene or monoterpenes but not both.
 Photosynthetic activity is a main driver of isoprene and monoterpene production.
-Therefore, radiation and temperature, along with leaf water status, phenological state and atmospheric CO2 mixing ratio, affect emissions directly (on the leaf-scale) and indirectly (via plant productivity) (Guenther et al., 2012; Loreto et al., 2014; Niinemets et al., 2014).
-CO2 directly influences the isoprene synthesis process, with inhibition under increasing atmospheric CO2 (Rosenstiel et al., 2003; Possell et al., 2005; Wilkinson et al., 2009).
+Therefore, radiation and temperature, along with leaf-water status, phenological state and atmospheric CO2 mixing ratio, affect emissions directly (on the leaf scale) and indirectly (via plant productivity; Guenther et al., 2012; Loreto et al., 2014; Niinemets et al., 2014).
+CO2 directly influences the isoprene-synthesis process, with inhibition under increasing atmospheric CO2 (Rosenstiel et al., 2003; Possell et al., 2005; Wilkinson et al., 2009).
 Direct CO2 inhibition has been observed for some monoterpene compounds (Loreto et al., 2001; Llorens et al., 2009).
-Severe/long-term water stress may reduce emissions whilst mild/short-term water stress may temporarily amplify or maintain BVOC emissions to protect plants against on-going stress (Peñuelas and Staudt, 2010; Potosnak et al., 2014; Genard-Zielinski et al., 2018).
-Furthermore, observations in the Amazon, indicate the chemical composition of monoterpene emissions could also change under elevated temperature conditions (Jardine et al., 2016).
+Severe/long-term water stress may reduce emissions whilst mild/short-term water stress may temporarily amplify or maintain BVOC emissions to protect plants against ongoing stress (Peñuelas and Staudt, 2010; Potosnak et al., 2014; Genard-Zielinski et al., 2018).
+Furthermore, observations in the Amazon indicate the chemical composition of monoterpene emissions could also change under elevated temperature conditions (Jardine et al., 2016).
 In addition, all these processes are investigated over short-time scales but the long-term response of BVOC emissions depends on how the vegetation itself responds to the altered climate state (including temperature and water stress).

-Global BVOC emissions are highly sensitive to environmental change including changes in climate, atmospheric CO2 and vegetation composition and cover changes in natural and managed lands.
-Recent global modelling studies agree that global isoprene emissions have declined since the preindustrial driven predominantly by anthropogenic LULCC with results converging on a 10-25% loss of isoprene emissions globally between 1850 and present day (Lathière et al., 2010; Unger, 2013, 2014; Acosta Navarro et al., 2014; Heald and Geddes, 2016; Hantson et al., 2017; Hollaway et al., 2017; Scott et al., 2017).
+Global BVOC emissions are highly sensitive to environmental changes including changes in climate, atmospheric CO2 and vegetation composition, and cover changes in natural and managed lands.
+Recent global modelling studies agree that global isoprene emissions have declined since the pre-industrial period, driven predominantly by anthropogenic LULCC with results converging on a 10–25% loss of isoprene emissions globally between 1850 and the present day (Lathière et al., 2010; Unger, 2013, 2014; Acosta Navarro et al., 2014; Heald and Geddes, 2016; Hantson et al., 2017; Hollaway et al., 2017; Scott et al., 2017).
 The historical evolution of monoterpene and sesquiterpene emissions is less well studied and there is no robust consensus on even the sign of the change (Acosta Navarro et al., 2014; Hantson et al., 2017).
 Future global isoprene and monoterpene emissions depend strongly on the climate and land-use scenarios considered (Hantson et al., 2017; Szogs et al., 2017).
 BVOC emissions will be sensitive to future land-based climate change mitigation strategies including afforestation and bioenergy, with impacts of bioenergy depending on the choice of crops (Szogs et al., 2017).

-Most CMIP6 models use overly simplistic parameterizations and project an increase in global BVOC emissions in response to warming temperatures (Turnock et al., 2020).
-This good agreement actually reflects the lack of diversity in BVOC emission parametrizations in global models that do not fully account for the complex processes influencing emissions discussed above.
+Most CMIP6 models use overly simplistic parametrizations and project an increase in global BVOC emissions in response to warming temperatures (Turnock et al., 2020).
+This good agreement actually reflects the lack of diversity in BVOC-emission parametrizations in global models that do not fully account for the complex processes influencing emissions that are discussed above.

-Overall, we assess that historical global isoprene emissions declined between the preindustrial and present day by 10-25% low confidence) but historical changes in global monoterpenes and sesquiterpenes are too uncertain to provide an assessment.
-Future changes in BVOCs depend strongly on the evolution of climate and land-use and are strongly sensitive to land-based climate change mitigation strategies.
-However, the net response of BVOC emissions is uncertain due to complexity of processes, hard to constrain observationally, considered with various degrees of details in models.
+Overall, we assess that historical global isoprene emissions declined between the pre-industrial period and the present day by 10–25% (low confidence) but historical changes in global monoterpenes and sesquiterpenes are too uncertain to provide an assessment.
+Future changes in BVOCs depend strongly on the evolution of climate and land use and are strongly sensitive to land-based climate change mitigation strategies.
+However, the net response of BVOC emissions is uncertain due to the complexity of processes, hard to constrain observationally, considered with various degrees of details in models.

-Land emissions of dust particles
+Land Emissions of Dust Particles